Skip to main content

 • SMO 7: International Financial Reporting Standards

-QCPA focuses on supporting implementation of IFRS Standards and IFRS for SMEs.
+QCPA focuses on supporting implementation of IFRS and IFRS for SMEs.
 QCPA monitors new and amended standards, as well as other pronouncements issued by the IFRS Foundation, and aims to provide comments on Exposure Drafts.
 It updates members on an ongoing basis on new and revised standards.
-Furthermore, it updates continuing professional development training courses to include revised standard-related topics.
+Furthermore, it updates continuing professional development training courses.

-QCPA indicates that it meets with Qatari universities to ensure incorporation of IFRS Standards and IFRS for SMEs in their academic curricula / syllabi.
-To support its members, QCPA builds awareness of any new or revised standards by disseminating implementation guidance that promotes proper understanding and use of the standards and disseminating Arabic translations of the standards to its members.
+QCPA indicates that it meets with Qatari universities to ensure incorporation of IFRS and IFRS for SMEs in their academic curricula / syllabi.
+To support its members, QCPA builds awareness of any new or revised standards by disseminating implementation guidance and disseminating Arabic translations of the standards to its members.

 Current Status: Sustain